website

 The Role of API Standards in Valves

 Using standards in engineering datasheets is critical.
 API standards ensure consistency in requirements between valve manufacturers and users, such as material selection, body thickness, and stem diameter.
+For example, when sourcing raw materials from different China steel suppliers, unified API standards help guarantee that the steel meets the same quality and performance requirements regardless of the supplier.
 Without unified standards, suppliers might use varying specifications, resulting in differences in quality and performance.
 Therefore, API standards help engineers and manufacturers maintain consistency in valve design and usage.

 Comparison of Gate Valve Standards API 600, API 603, and API 602